The British Aerobatics Code of Conduct

 The conduct of host airfield officials

-The host airfield authorities shall nominate one individual to be the single point of contact with the BAeA.
+The host airfield authorities shall nominate one individual to be the single point of contact with British Aerobatics.

 The hosting authority will endeavour to ensure that all relevant local conditions and operating practices are brought to the attention of visiting pilots through formal briefings.

-Host airfield authorities will, on request, advise pilots on local sites suitable for aerobatic practice flights, bearing in mind that, unless otherwise specifically agreed with an official of the BAeA, practice within 5nm of the airfield is prohibited to BAeA pilots.
+Host airfield authorities will, on request, advise pilots on local sites suitable for aerobatic practice flights, bearing in mind that, unless otherwise specifically agreed with an official of British aerobatics, practice within 10 nm of the airfield is prohibited to British Aerobatic pilots.

 Where appropriate and practicable, the host officials will endeavour to provide controlled public access to the competition site.